imxeno/credentials-auth-wallet/README.md

 - install dependencies using `yarn install`
 - use `yarn start` to start the cli interface
 - proceed with given instructions

+## Credits
+download13 for [Blockies library](https://github.com/download13/blockies), I recycled a lot of its code in BloCLIes